 Being a small town, Hollis does not have a public transit system used by locals to get to and from work.

-The overall education level of Hollis is somewhat higher than in the average US city of 21.84%: 28.59% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Hollis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.59% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Hollis in 2022 was $38,365, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $153,460 for a family of four.
 However, Hollis contains both very wealthy and poor people as well.